VIS-ETH/notifications-api/README.md

 Its interfaces are defined by the `sip.notifications` protos, and they are exposed via gRPC.
 If required, the [REST proxy](https://gitlab.ethz.ch/vseth/0403-isg/sip-api-apps/proto-restful-proxy) can be used to make it accessible via REST.

-> [!warning]
-> Note that audit logs are specifically left out in a database: they should be managed via storing the logs of the application itself.
-> We do not want to store them forever in a database, this seems easier in general.
-> The database only exists to support queuing messages and to support other potential essential functionality.

 [TOC]

 ## Introduction